-Are there any steps/actions which could be taken to reduce any adverse impact as addressed in question 6?
+1 Are there any steps/actions which could be taken to reduce any adverse impact as addressed in question 6?

-Section 75 Issue category Mitigating Measure
+Section 75 category Issue Mitigating Measure

-Religious belief The Policy will be applied to all eligible staff irrespective of Section 75 category None
+Religious belief The Policy is procedural in nature and will be applied to all staff irrespective of Section 75 category None

 Political opinion As above None

 Racial group As above None

 Age As above None

 Marital status As above None

 Sexual orientation As above None

 Men and women generally As above None

 Disability As above None

 Dependants As above None

 2. Is there an opportunity to better promote equality of opportunity and/or good relations in what you are proposing to do?

 Please provide reasons.

-No, the Policy sets out a procedure which applies to all staff with the exclusion of a number of 'specifc' posts.
+No, the Policy sets out a procedure which applies to all staff.